Form-Cut-Stack Machines.

 Heating

 Sandwich infrared heaters (top and bottom) heat the film to forming temperature.
-Zone-controlled heating ensures uniform temperature across the full 600×900mm forming area.
+3-4 pitch zone-controlled heating ensures uniform temperature across the full forming area.
+Light sensor detects sheet sag for safety.

 Forming

 A toggle press drives the mold into the heated film.
-Vacuum and/or compressed air shape the material against the mold.
-The toggle mechanism provides consistent forming force and speed across every cycle.
+Vacuum and/or compressed air (up to 6 bar) shape the material against the mold.
+Spring-type sheet clamping and pressure plug assist for fine detail reproduction.

 Cutting (Punching)

-The formed web advances to the cutting station where a steel rule die or matched metal die punches out the finished parts with up to 90 tonnes of force.
-Clean, precise cuts with no secondary trimming required.
+The formed web advances to the cutting station where a steel rule die punches out the finished parts with up to 60 tonnes of force.
+Motorized XY fine alignment ensures equal trim on all sides.
+Heated punching option available for PET.

 Stacking & Counting

-Finished parts are automatically stacked, counted, and collected.
+Finished parts are automatically picked by a servo-driven robotic arm, stacked, and counted.
+Up/Down or A/B stacking options.
 The skeleton (trim waste) is wound onto a separate roll for recycling or granulation.

 What applications use form-cut-stack machines?